PKU-MARL/DexterousHands/README.md

 ****
 ## Installation

-Details regarding installation of IsaacGym can be found [here](https://developer.nvidia.com/isaac-gym). **We currently support the `Preview Release 3` version of IsaacGym.**
+Details regarding installation of IsaacGym can be found [here](https://developer.nvidia.com/isaac-gym). **We currently support the `Preview Release 3/4` version of IsaacGym.**

 ### Pre-requisites

-The code has been tested on Ubuntu 18.04 with Python 3.7.
+The code has been tested on Ubuntu 18.04/20.04 with Python 3.7/3.8.
 The minimum recommended NVIDIA driver version for Linux is `470.74` (dictated by support of IsaacGym).

 It uses [Anaconda](https://www.anaconda.com/) to create virtual environments.
 To install Anaconda, follow instructions [here](https://docs.anaconda.com/anaconda/install/linux/).

 Ensure that Isaac Gym works on your system by running one of the examples from the `python/examples` directory, like `joint_monkey.py`.
-Please follow troubleshooting steps described in the Isaac Gym Preview 3 install instructions if you have any trouble running the samples.
+Please follow troubleshooting steps described in the Isaac Gym Preview Release 3/4 install instructions if you have any trouble running the samples.

 Once Isaac Gym is installed and samples work within your current python environment, install this repo: